 Once again, this apparent inconsistency arises from one of the recurring mistakes of conspiracy theorists: using low-resolution copies instead of high-quality scans of the originals.

-The first picture comes from the low-resolution online set of the Johnson Space Center and shows no antenna, but inspection of the high-resolution version of the photograph reveals that the antenna is actually present, even though it’s very faint.
+The first picture comes from the low-resolution online set of the Johnson Space Center and apparently shows no antenna, but inspection of the high-resolution version of the photograph (Figures 5.16-3 and 5.16-4) reveals that the antenna is actually present, although it’s very faint.

 In other pictures, such as AS11-40-5874 (the flag salute), the astronaut is seen from the side, but he’s facing the sun and therefore the antenna is edge-on with respect to the light source, so only its front edge catches the light, making it hard to see except in the high-resolution scans.